time-series-machine-learning/tsml-eval/docs/index.md

 `tsml-eval` is a package containing tools for running experiments with time series machine learning algorithms and evaluating the results.
-The package currently supports the classification, regression and clustering algorithms.
+The package currently supports the classification, regression and clustering learning tasks with a basic framework for time series forecasting.

 <br>